XinyiWang-Jessica/TNC-BirdSense-Workflows/README.md

 ### Define fields (Kirk to add)
 ### Modify user definitions
 The following fileds need be defined:
-- Date Range (start and end dates for data extraction): start_string and end_string
+- Date Range (start and end dates for data extraction from GEE): start_string and end_string.
+- Reporting period: start_last and end_last.
+The current repo set the DataPane reporting period of prevouse week.
 - (Optional) Google Drive folder/file id
-- cloud free threshold: cloud_free_thresh
+- Cloud free threshold: cloud_free_thresh.
+The NDWI results are set to NaN for pixels below cloud free threshold.
 - NDWI Threshold (to add binary layer based on threshold): thresh_val
--
+- Cloudy threshold: cloudy.
+If the percentage of cloud-free fields are below this threshold, the status reporting on DataPane for this week will be disabled.
+- Email recipients can be defined in definitions.py
 ### Formate Dashboard
 For this workflow, DataPane is used to generate a report dashboard.
 DataPane allows to transform Jupyter Notebook or Python script to a interactive web app.
 It friendly with Pandas DataFrame, Matplotlib/Seaborn, Plotly and Folim for map visulization.
 Refer to the [DataPane documentation](https://docs.datapane.com/) for page, numbers, table, plot and map formating